AnmolRattanSingh/anmolsandhuresume/index.md

 Hello!
 I am Anmol Rattan Singh Sandhu a sophomore studying Engineering with Computing at the <a href="https://www.olin.edu">Olin College of Engineering</a>.
 I'm an aspiring Computer Scientist with a passion to use platforms for solving social and environmental problems.

-Below are all the projects I have worked on recently.
+Below are some of the projects I have worked on recently.

 ## Portfolio
 - [Branch and bound deep dive](https://drive.google.com/file/d/1WfjDEiEAgP5eJa9nEzbPKYQlnItBhuQb/view?usp=sharing) - an in-depth analysis of the [branch and bound](https://en.wikipedia.org/wiki/Branch_and_bound#Optimization_Example) optimization algorithm with a focus on its medical applications and theoretical limitations such as **parallelization**.
 This paper was written for my **advanced algorithms** class.